Our female baby orangutan has been named! Click here for details.

-The orangutans at our Zoo are named Kumang, Dara and Denda.
-Kumang is the mother of Dara.
+There are three female orangutans, Kumang, Dara and Bella.
+Bella was born in April 2013 to Kumang.
+There is one male, Denda.
+Kumang is also the mother of Dara.
 Kumang was born in England and came here in 1991.
 Her daughter, Dara, was born in 1999.
 Dara was a genetically significant birth because her father, Jiggs, was born in the wild.
-Denda is our male orangutan and came to the Zoo in 2011 from the Brookfield Zoo in Chicago, Illinois.
-He was born in 2002.
-Click here to read about a new Bornean orangutan baby born on April 29!
+Denda, born in 2002, came to the Zoo in 2011 from the Brookfield Zoo in Chicago, Illinois.

 Status in the Wild